soribadiaby/CNN-signaldetection/README.md

 ## Classification network
 <p>
-The classification network consists of two parts: a first called <p>feature extractor</p> and a second one that classifies.</p>
+The classification network consists of two parts: a first called <b>feature extractor</b> and a second one that classifies.</p>
  <p align="center"><img src="img/classifier.PNG" height=250 width=500></img></p>
  <p>
  <ul><li>the feature extractor is composed of a series of 3 convolution layers (the first two are followed by a max pooling layer)